firmgently/firmgently-static/src/words/badbrushes.njk.md

 ---
 title: Bad Brushes
-date: 2017/10/25
+date: 2017 10 25
 tags: word,art
 ---

-expensive brushes are about control so I used cheap brushes when I want to let the randomness in
+Expensive paintbrushes are expensive because they are more controlled and accurate (amongst other things like being formed from exotic animal-parts).
+But sometimes I want less control..
+I keep a stock of old, worn brushes for exactly these situations.